Featured image: Frequently asked questions to vegans—answered.

 I thought we were making ground then.
 I hate you sometimes.
-That being said, the joke is on you.
+That being said, the joke may be on you.
 You might be joining 2.1 billion other people in being obese and suffering even more from increased risks of various cardiovascular diseases, colon and prostate cancers, and type 2 diabetes.
 Sorry/not sorry.

 'But aren't humans designed to eat meat?'